remotesensinginfo/arcsi/doc/source/tutorial.rst

-Once you have run the command (shown above) open the images within TuiView and compare the surface reflectance, radiance and TOA images, Figure [fig:comparisonOfSREFTOARAD].
+Once you have run the command (shown above) open the images within TuiView and compare the surface reflectance, radiance and TOA images, Figure 1.
 Please remember that you can open multiple TuiView windows and tile them (File > Tile Windows...).
 Using the band combination NIR, SWIR1 and RED is recommended.
 As you view the scene look at the shapefile of the spectral curve and the image pixel